JanPlazovnik/CMI-LocationUpdater/README.md

 ```bash
 npm run start
 ```

-After it's done, you can close the script and upload the database file to your server.
+After it's done, you can close the script, upload the database file to your server and start it.\

+*If another plugin is in charge of player locations on server join, the change of LogoutLocation might not do anything.*
 ## Contributing
 Pull requests are welcome but please open an issue first to discuss what you would like to change.